QianyingDiao/Pig-Hive/README.md

 * If you want to show output in your screen use the LIMIT command (in PIG) and select only a few records in Hive
 * When developing your scripts you may want to use a single file in your LOAD command (in Pig) and when creating the external table in Hive.
 Pick one of the files for the specific letter to develop on.
 Once you are ready to run the whole set of files for a particular letter, you can use all of them specifying the directory

+### Requirements for the Pig and Hive scripts

-**TASK:** You need to write a Pig script and a Hive script that perform the analysis explained above.
+Write a Pig script and a Hive script that perform the analysis explained above.

 **Requirements for the Pig script only**